-How to do the leg press with the press machine with step by step how to instructions.
+How to do the leg press machine with step by step how to instructions, also what are the muscles worked and the benefits of performing this exercise?

 The leg press is a good effective compound exercise for building up and strengthening your legs, including your thighs, hamstrings, calves and also your glutes.
 The leg press is a high energy requirement exercise making it a good resistance exercise for reducing body fat.